Family seeks justice for teen shot in head while trying to pick up siblings at wrong address

 The homeowner suspected of the shooting was brought to a police station to make a statement and was released shortly thereafter.

-At today’s press conference, Lucas acknowledged the racial aspects of this case.
+At Sunday’s press conference, Lucas acknowledged the racial aspects of this case.

 “This is not something that has been dismissed, marginalized, diminished in any way.
-This is something that is getting the full attention of the Kansas City police department.”
+This is something that is getting the full attention of the Kansas City Police Department,” he said.